THE STORY OF MUHAMMAD ALI

 Muhammad Ali changed that.
 He became one of the most talked-about men in the world.
 He criticized Dr. King and other leaders of the civil rights movement for their timidity.
 He traveled to Africa and the Middle East, where he was cheered not only for his boxing fame but also for his embrace of Islam.
 And, in 1967, he stood in opposition to the Vietnam War, refusing to be drafted.
 On the one hand, he claimed his objection was political—a black man ought not fight for a country that continued to treat him as a second-class citizen.
 On the other hand, he claimed exemption as a minister in the Nation of Islam, saying his religious beliefs precluded him from fighting.

-Courts rejected both arguments, judging him guilty of draft evasion.
-Boxing officials denied him licenses to fight for more than three years.
+Courts rejected both arguments, judging him guilty of draft evasion and sentencing him to five years in prison.
+Boxing officials denied him licenses to fight and stripped him of his championship.
 By the time the U.S. Supreme Court overturned Ali’s conviction, the war in Vietnam had grown wildly unpopular, with protests erupting all over the country, and Ali’s bold anti-establishment stance made him a hero even among people who cared nothing for boxing.

 In his return to boxing, he lost to Joe Frazier in his first attempt at reclaiming the heavyweight championship.
 He lost again two years later to Ken Norton, defeated Joe Frazier in a 1974 rematch, and then earned the chance to regain his championship in a fight against George Foreman, who was considered the most devastating puncher the sport had seen since Sonny Liston.